Status: production‑ready architecture and pilot for a local services marketplace that was later shelved for business reasons (not live today).

 Infrastructure Protection

-• Up to 80% Request Reduction: Scroll and pan events are debounced and bundled, so accidental jitter doesn't hammer your APIs.
+• Validated API Cost Control: Scroll and pan events are debounced and bundled, proving that accidental jitter won't hammer APIs at scale.

 Universal Access